QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 -  :math:`\theta_2 = 0.04`
 -  :math:`C = \begin{pmatrix} 0 \\ 0.01 \\ 0.01 \end{pmatrix}`

-Because we have set :math:`\theta_1 < \theta_2 < + \infty` we know that
+Because we have set :math:`\theta_1 < \theta_2 < + \infty` we know that.

- - both firms fear that the baseline specification of the state transition dynamics are incorrect
+ - both firms fear that the baseline specification of the state transition dynamics are incorrect.

  - firm :math:`1` fears misspecification more than firm :math:`2`